Skip to content

 DIG’s Commitment

-Here, along the edges of the Bwindi Impenetrable Forest, DIG has adapted our approach to serve two distinctly marginalized groups:
+Here, along the edges of the Bwindi Impenetrable Forest, DIG has adapted our approach to serve three distinctly marginalized groups:

-The Batwa, a tribe of conservation refugees – Exiled from their indigenous home in the early 1990s, with no tradition of agriculture, the Batwa had struggled to secure livelihoods and food security outside the forest.
+The Batwa, a tribe of conservation refugees, was officially evicted from their forest home in the early 1990s.
+Stripped of their forest resources, and with no tradition of agriculture, the Batwa have struggled to establish livelihoods and food security.
 They have a life expectancy reported as low as 28 years old and are often the victims of physical and sexual violence.

-People Living with Physical Disabilities – Due to the rugged terrain, poor transportation, community neglect and stigma, the barriers for people living with physical disabilities to have healthy, productive lives are exponentially increased.
+People Living with Disabilities – Due to the rugged terrain, poor transportation, community neglect and stigma, the barriers for people living with disabilities to live healthy, productive lives are great.

 DIG has been working diligently to build trusting relationships with these unique communities, and we’ve adapted our programs to best meet their specific needs.